SpectoLabs/hoverpy/docs/pages/installation.rst

     $ pip install hoverpy

-HoverFly binary
+Hoverfly binary
 ---------------

-Please note that when you install HoverPy, the HoverFly binaries get downloaded and installed in your home directory, in
+Please note that when you install HoverPy, the Hoverfly binaries get downloaded and installed in your home directory, in

 .. code:: bash